slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - Modesty, n.: Being comfortable that others will discover your greatness.
 -->

-> *"The higher we are placed, the more humbly we should walk."
+> *"The higher we are placed, the more humbly we should walk." (...)
+"Gratitude is not only the greatest of virtues, but the parent of all the others."
 -- Cicero*

 > *"If you concentrate on what you don’t have, you will never, ever have enough."